JLuc/scribus-project-manager/README.md

 See -h option for more

+WORK IN PROGRESS :
+- slasync has not yet been thoroughfully tested and more features have to be coded
-(WORK IN PROGRESS : slasync still has to be improved and as for now it doesnt change the chapter document at all it produces a result.sla file)
+- as for now, slasync doesnt change the chapter document at all : it produces a result.sla file out of the synced chapter
+- slasync should be called from within mak script so as to possibly apply to all chapters of a book project

 ## Other options